workshopbutler/developer-portal/docs/widgets/index.md

 * [list of trainers](widgets/trainer-list.md)
 * [trainer profile page](widgets/trainer-profile.md)
 * [sidebar list of events](widgets/sidebar-event-list.md) made to show a list of events in a sidebar-friendly manner
+* [list of endorsements](widgets/endorsement-list.md) shows the list of endorsements for a trainer

 ## Requirements